nawa-dev/Robo-Python-Custom/README.md

 5. Run `npm run test:e2e` if the new sensor affects browser flows, rendering, or Python execution behavior

 This keeps every sensor testable by default while allowing richer tests for more complex sensors.

+---

+## Anti-Cheat System (Extension)

+To enforce academic integrity, Robo-Python includes a Chrome Extension (`extension.zip`) that monitors tab activity.

+1. **Enable in config**: Set `"enableExtensionCheck": true` and `"enablePlayback": true` in `config.json`.
+2. **Install Extension**: Load the unpacked `extension` folder (or unzip `extension.zip`) via `chrome://extensions/` in Developer Mode.
+3. **View Playback**: Teachers can click the "Playback" button in the toolbar to replay a student's coding history, view their tab switching history, and see automatically flagged suspicious behaviors (e.g., pasting large chunks of code immediately after switching tabs).